RTEMS/rtems-docs/README.txt

 package is present in a host's packaging.
 It seems not all of texlive is available.

-The RTEMS Documentation waf configure phase check for each texlive package used in the generated output and the styles.
+The RTEMS Documentation waf configure phase checks for each texlive package used in the generated output and the styles.
 If you complete configure with the --pdf option you should be able to build PDF documentation.

-The texlive package requirments come from the Latex styles we are using and Sphinx.
+The texlive package requirements come from the Latex styles we are using and Sphinx.

 An example of failures are: